yousufiqbal/expense-manager/README.md

 6. All activity is logged
 7. Backup & restore anytime
 8. Platform agnostic.
 Use on any device PC, laptop, mobiles, etc.
+9. Free for everyone (or maybe?)

 ## Why?

-A build this piece of code just to showcase some coding knowledge.
+I build this piece of code just to showcase some coding knowledge.

 ## Tech Stack